kylimcqueen/kylimcqueen.github.io/_posts/2025-08-19-basic-neural-network.md

 Long Short Term Memory (LSTM) and Graph Neural Network (GNN) models.
 Pytorch is an open-source framework that is used to build and train deep learning models.
 (Alternative frameworks include TensorFlow or Keras).
 A neural network is basically a huge function that is loosely built on the concept of neurons in a brain.
 Each layer of neurons passes on information to the next layer of neurons.
-The neurons in each layer modify that information they receive based on parameters (specifically, weights and biases).
+The neurons in each layer modify the information they receive based on parameters (specifically, weights and biases).
 Then, the neural network outputs a prediction.

 I’ve never programmed a basic neural network, but this quick exercise will give me a better understanding